Elmira College logo

 Key Highlights

-• Founded in 1855, establishing a deep historical root in American higher education.
+• Founded in 1855, establishing a long-standing legacy in higher education.

-• Recognized as the "oldest existing women's college in the United States" to achieve academic parity with men's colleges at its founding.
+• Holds the distinction of being the oldest existing women's college in the U.S. to achieve academic standards comparable to men's colleges from its inception.

 • Transitioned to a coeducational institution in 1969, welcoming a diverse student body.